Satyendra04-tech/My-SQL-WHERE-Function/README.md

 WHERE first_name = 'Nancy' AND last_name = 'Thomas';
 ```

-4. Suppose we have a table T3 which contains film title and discription of the movie.
+4. Suppose we have a table T3 which contains film title and description of the movie.
 A customer wants to know what the movie "Hello" is about.
-Could you give the decsriotion of the mentioned movie.
+Could you give the description of the mentioned movie.
 ```
 SELECT title, description FROM T3
 WHERE title = 'Hello':